DoctorMcKay/node-globaloffensive/README.md

 - `assetid` - If `owner` is not an entire inspect link, this is the numeric asset ID of this item, as a string
 - `d` - If `owner` is not an entire inspect link, this is the "D" number from the inspect link (the last number following the "D" character)
 - `callback` - Optional.
 Called if all parameters are valid when Steam responds to us.
 		- `item` - An object containing the item's data
 				- `accountid` - Seems to always be `null`
 				- `itemid` - The item's asset ID, as a string
 				- `defindex` - The item's definition index
 				- `paintindex` - The item's paint index
 				- `rarity` - The item's numeric rarity
 				- `quality` - The item's numeric quality
 				- `paintwear` - The item's paint wear percentage, as a float between 0 and 1 (frequently and incorrectly called "float value")
 				- `paintseed` - The item's paint seed
 				- `killeaterscoretype` - What kind of statistic the StatTrak version of this item tracks (may be `null` if not StatTrak)
 				- `killeatervalue` - The item's tracked statistic value (kills)
 				- `customname` - The item's custom name via a name tag, or `null` if none
 				- `stickers` - An array of objects describing the stickers applied to this item
 						- `slot` - What slot this sticker is applied to
 						- `sticker_id` - The ID of this type of sticker
 						- `wear` - Either `null` (not scratched) or a float between 0 and 1 describing how much this sticker has been scratched
 						- `scale` - Always `null`?
 						- `rotation` - Always `null`?
+						- `tint_id`
 				- `inventory` - An integer which has no use to you
 				- `origin` - The numeric origin of this item
 				- `questid` - You can ignore this
+				- `dropreason`
+				- `musicindex`
+				- `entindex`

 **v1.1.0 or later is required to use this method**